 What tuition do I pay while on a co-op?

 The calculation for co-op credit is dependent on your student standing.
-Students will be charged per credit, 1-2 for undergraduates and 1-6 for graduates, but the exact amount is determined by your status.
+Students will be charged per credit, the exact amount is determined by your status.
 Please contact Student Billing for more information.

 Student Billing Phone: 906-487-2393